This is part 4 of my 7-part series on how to find your life purpose.

 In this article, I share my experience pursuing false purposes for over a decade and how I found my real life purpose.
 It is a very long article (almost 7,000 words) which chronicles the earlier stages of my life and what I did in each stage.
 In the process, there were two important things that led me to my real purpose, which you will find out as you read along.

-The article is long as I want to fully capture the essence of my purpose discovery, so that you can understand my experience living in a matrix and how I eventually broke out of it.
+The article is long as I wanted to fully capture the essence of my purpose discovery so that you can understand my experience living in a societal matrix and how I eventually broke out of it.
 I recommend to read it in different sittings so you can better digest the info.

 As you read, you will find that my experiences are specific to my upbringing and the place I lived in as a child (Singapore).
 This doesn't mean that they aren't relevant to you.
-My story simply reflects how I was brought up, which reflects one way society tries to fit people into a mold.
+My story simply reflects how I was brought up, which reflects one way in which society force fits people into a mold.